BITszwang/DPT/README.md

 Gradient results will be saved to `./GRAimages/`.

 ## Citation
-If you find this work helpful, please consider citing the following papers:
+If you find this work helpful, please consider citing the following paper:
 ``````
 @article{wang2022detail,
   title={Detail Preserving Transformer for Light Field Image Super-Resolution},